TA Guide: Get support with difficult situations

 There are many people here to support you

 For any student issue, please contact your lead instructor first.
-For additional assistance, check out these resources.
+For additional assistance, refer to the information below.

 Understanding your pay, fees, and benefits